Back to Blog

 Open-back headphones have a more natural and spacious sound, making them ideal for mixing and critical listening.

-They tend to be more breathable and comfortable for extended listening sessions.
+They tend to be more breathable and comfortable for extended listening sessions and mixing purposes.

-That is why they’re so popular amongst producers who spend long hours in the studio making professional quality music.
+That is why they’re so popular amongst producers who spend long hours in their home studio making professional quality music.

 However, they provide less isolation and can cause sound leakage, which might not be suitable for recording.